Independent · Republic of Ireland · 2025 regulations

 What suspect materials look like in Irish buildings

 Asbestos was used in Irish construction from the 1940s through to the 1999 EU ban, with peak usage between the 1960s and 1980s.
-Any building constructed or refurbished before 2000 should be treated as containing asbestos until a competent surveyor proves otherwise.
+Buildings constructed or refurbished before 2000 may contain asbestos.
+Before planned work, establish what is present in the areas the work could disturb rather than relying on appearance alone.

 The materials commonly assumed to contain asbestos in Irish buildings include: